 Truth time:

 Most people don’t take the time or even bother to check in to see what’s really going on in their body.
 They eat because it just happens to be time to eat, or because everyone else is eating, or because some emotion evokes an eat-everything-in-sight moment.
 This is not a judgment against you (or myself for that matter), but a cold-hard fact.
-Putting nutrition aside, if you are not at your body’s natural weight, it is because you are eating when your body is not hungry.
-And a full weekend of buffet style family reunions can be looked at two different ways: one, is of horror, while you eat everything in sight, completely unconscious of your body’s communication… or the other is option is to view it as an opportunity to tune in and listen to the subtle messages your body is giving.
+Putting nutrition aside, if you are not at your body’s natural weight, it is because you (your mind) are eating when you (your body) is not hungry.

 YOUR CHOICE!
 (Don’t you love free will?)